 Repairs and maintenance on the Sae Hrafn and our smaller ship, the Gyrfalcon, are done by the members of the company and volunteers.
 Most of the work is done by hand (though we do sometimes use power tools to expedite major woodworking tasks, especially if they are being done off-ship).
 Work sessions for both boats are scheduled during the winter.
-If the weather does not permit us to work on the Sae Hrafn at the boatyard, and it is too cold to work on the Gyrfalcon at the barn where it is kept at nearby Avenue, Maryland, we may work on marlinspike tasks such as the rigging, dock-lines and such.
-Individual members also work on equipment fabrication or repairs, decorative accessories, etc. in their own workshops.
+If it is too cold to permit us to work on the Sae Hrafn under the tent shelter, and/or the Gyrfalcon in the barn where it is kept, we may work on marlinspike tasks such as the rigging, dock-lines and such, or off-ship wood and metal work.
+Individual members also work on equipment fabrication or repairs, decorative accessories, etc. in their own home workshops.

-Maintenance of Sae Hrafn involves inspection of the hull at haul-out, and covering her with a tent-like structure for the winter if a barn or other enclosed workspace is not available.
-Every year the Sae Hrafn's outer hull below the water line is scraped or power washed free of flaking paint and barnacles (hopefully not many).
-Her upper strakes and thwarts are sanded and oiled.
+Maintenance of Sae Hrafn involves inspection of the hull at haul-out, and, in the past, covering her with a tent-like structure for the winter if a barn or other enclosed workspace is not available.
+However, after a 2015 fund-raising campaign and with a great deal of work on the part of our members in late 2015 and early 2016, we purchased and erected a commercial 45' long metal frame, PVC fabric covered, shelter in which to work on the ship during winter and to use for other purposes when the ship is in the water.
+Every year the Sae Hrafn's outer hull below the water line is scraped and power washed free of flaking paint and barnacles (hopefully not many).
+In the interior, her upper strakes and thwarts are sanded and oiled.
 The bilge is treated with wood preservative.
 Her yard is painted with wood preservative.
-There are usually a number of small structural repairs snf modifications to be made due to normal wear and tear, expansion-contraction of the wood, and the experiences and observation of the previous season having identified problem areas.
-As the launch date approaches her outer hull is re-painted with bottom and marine paint.
-Any repairs needed that are discovered after launch are performed with her in the water if possible.
-This would usually be sanding of thwarts, rigging work, minor strake or rail repairs.
+There are usually a number of small structural repairs and modifications to be made due to normal wear and tear, expansion-contraction of the wood, and the experiences and observation of the previous season having identified problem areas.
+As the launch date approaches, her outer hull is caulked and then re-painted with bottom paint, and the upper portion of the hull refinished as needed .
+Any repairs needed that are discovered after launch, or which develop during the voyaging season, are performed with her in the water if possible.
+This would usually be sanding and oiling of thwarts, rigging work, minor strake or rail repairs.
 In exceptional circumstances, we may careen her on a beach to make repairs on her underside.

 The Gyrfalcon is sanded and re-varnished when needed.
 Her thwarts are examined, and repaired if necessary Spars, rigging, and steering gear also get inspected.